-Career Services for Current Students
+Career Development for Current Students

 The Career Development Office (CDO) is here to assist in your career development and can provide information regarding the legal market, resources for identifying prospective employers and assistance in marketing yourself to the legal and business communities.